-1. What constitutes the mission of Minit-Lube?
+1. What constitutes the mission of Mr. Lube?

-To provide economical preventative maintenance and interior auto cleaning, primarily to vehicles owned by individuals (as opposed to businesses), in the U.S.
+To provide economical preventative maintenance, primarily to vehicles owned by indi-viduals (as opposed to businesses), in Canada.

-2. How does the Minit-Lube strategy provide competitive advantage?
+2. How does the Mr. Lube strategy provide competitive advantage?

 This case is a good way to get the student thinking about the 10 decisions around which the text is organized.
-Minit-Lube's approach to these 10 decisions includes:
+Mr. Lube's approach to these 10 decisions includes:

-- Product design: A narrow product strategy could be defined as "lubricating automobiles" (more in Chapter 5). - Quality strategy: Because of limited task variety, high repetition, good training, and good manuals, quality should be relatively easy to maintain. - Process strategy: The process strategy allows employees and capital investment to focus on doing this mission well, rather than trying to be a "general purpose" garage or gas station. - Location strategy: Facilities are usually located near residential areas. - Layout strategy: The three bays are designed specifically for the lubrication and vacuuming tasks to minimize wasted movement on the part of the employees and to contribute to the speedier service. - Supply chain strategy: Purchasing is facilitated by negotiation of large purchases and custom packaging. - Human resources strategy: Human resources strategy focuses on hiring a few employees with limited skills and training them in a limited number of tasks during the performance of which they can be closely supervised. - Inventory: Inventory investment should be relatively low, and they should expect a high turnover. - Scheduling: Scheduling is quite straightforward with similar times for most cars.
+- Product design: A narrow product strategy could be defined as "lubricating automobiles" (more in Chapter 5). - Quality strategy: Because of limited task variety, high repetition, good training, and good manuals, quality should be relatively easy to maintain. - Process strategy: The process strategy allows employees and capital investment to focus on doing this mission well, rather than trying to be a "general purpose" garage or gas station. - Location strategy: Facilities are usually located near residential areas. - Layout strategy: The bays are designed specifically for the lubrication and vacuuming tasks to minimize wasted movement on the part of the employees and to contribute to the speedier service. - Supply chain strategy: Purchasing is facilitated by negotiation of large purchases and custom packaging. - Human resources strategy: Human resources strategy focuses on hiring a few employees with limited skills and training them in a limited number of tasks during the performance of which they can be closely supervised. - Inventory: Inventory investment should be relatively low, and they should expect a high turnover. - Scheduling: Scheduling is quite straightforward with similar times for most cars.
 Once volume and fluctuation in volume are determined, scheduling should be very direct-assisting both staffing and customer relations. - Maintenance: There is relatively little equipment to be maintained, therefore little preventive maintenance required.
-With three bays and three systems, there is backup available in the case of failure. - 3.
-Specialization of personnel and facilities should make Minit-Lube more efficient.
+With multiple bays and multiple systems, there is backup available in the case of failure. - 3.
+Specialization of personnel and facilities should make Mr. Lube more efficient.
 Jobs/tasks accomplished per man hour would be a good place to start.